TritonDataCenter/manta-marlin/docs/index.md

 ## Cancellation

 To cancel a job, the web tier writes an update to the job record.
-Asynchronously, the job worker will need to be polling on the job state occasionally to notice the cancelled flag.
+Asynchronously, the job supervisor will need to be polling on the job state occasionally to notice the cancelled flag.
 It propagates this to individual task assignments, where the compute node agents will notice that the job has been cancelled and abort them.
 Eventually, all work on the job will complete,